hamid-74/gwAdvNet20.github.io/wiki/StressTestingBlog/StressTest.md

 # Jmeter ![](stress-j.png)

-Jmeter is a java based load and stress testing tool.
+Jmeter is a Java based load and stress testing tool.
 It allows the user to play with many different functionalities such as sending requests to a server and seeing how a server reacts to a set of inputs.
-Jmeter can be found here: https://jmeter.apache.org/download_jmeter.cgi.
+Jmeter could be downloaded form [here]( https://jmeter.apache.org/download_jmeter.cgi).
 You should download and extract the binary zip file.

 ![](stress-2.jpg)